-The story of EMI record label is a wild ride.
+The story of the EMI record label is a wild ride.
 Once a breathtaking force in the music industry, the tale is that of a journey of swaggering rise and painful fall.
 This proves that even for the giants, things can be fragile in modern times.
-EMI was once home for The Beatles, The Rolling Stones, Radiohead, Robbie Williams and many other greats.
+EMI was once home to The Beatles, The Rolling Stones, Radiohead, Robbie Williams, and many other greats.

 Furthermore, EMI was known as part of the ‘big four’ of the music industry.
 The big four also included Warner Music Group, Sony/ATV and Universal Music Group.
 Nowadays, EMI Records is a legacy, living in the catalogues of the remaining labels.

 In 1897, Emile Berliner founded The Gramophone Company, which manufactured the first sound recordings on discs.
 The company dominated pop and classical charts alongside another London record company – The Columbia Phonograph Company.

 By the 1920s, things were going from strength to strength after the colossal hit of the First World War.
 EMI achieved their first million-selling record in 1926 with ‘O For The Wings of a Dove’ from Mendelssohn’s ‘Hear My Prayer’.
 Releasing recordings by prime artists of the era, The Gramophone Company was responsible for introducing revolutionary ideas.
 These included double-sided discs, stereo technology, a magnetic tape recorder, and the first vinyl 33rpm LP.

 Hit by the Great Depression later in the new decade, the company re-emerged as Electric and Musical Industries (EMI).
 This was a result of The Gramophone Company and The Columbia Graphophone Company merger in 1931.

 EMI: ’60s To The ’90s